Ben Avon and neighbours from Linn of Quoich

 From Braemar, drive west along its main street, then continue on an unclassified road for 9km to the bridge over the Linn of Dee.

-Cross the bridge, turn sharp right and pass the large car-park on your left.
+Cross the bridge, turn sharp right and pass the large visitors car-park.

 Continue along the narrow road for a further 5km to its end by Linn of Quoich where there is a car-park.
-A daily charge of £3 at time of writing (2022).
+There is a daily charge to park of between £5-£6 (depending on vehicle type) at tìme of writing (2025), though parking for members of the National Trust for Scotland is free.

 The 'Punch Bowl', a narrow gorge in Quoich Water is worth having a look at.